 The whole team here at NSCG take the health, support and welfare of you all really seriously.
-While it is important to stay up to date with the latest COVID-19 (Coronavirus) advice and guidance, it is equally important to manage your mental health and wellbeing.

 We are all in this together, and we are here to support you through this uncertain time.
 We understand that everyone will have their own worries and concerns, and how this will affect us, our families and friends.
 It is such an important time to look after your mental health, and we hope our tips and resources will help you.

 There is a LOT of fake news out there which can cause us added stress and worry.
 Stay connected with current events, but be careful where you get your news and health information from.
 Get your information from official sources like Public Health England.
 Credible sources of information are key to avoid misinformation and anxiety.

 This really is a fast-moving situation and we will of course keep you updated with information as we receive it.
 Keep an eye out on our COVID-19 page on the college website.
 You can find more updates on the NHS Corona Virus webpage and gov.uk COVID-19 webpage.

 Don’t get too obsessed COVID-19 news